 Tsukiji Market, lunch with Sumo wrestlers, Akihabara district

-This morning find your zen and witness Japan’s spirituality at Meiji Shrine, located in a lush green forest in the center of the city.
-We venture to Harajuku district, the home of youth pop culture.
-Sip boba tea, wander past cosplay shops, vintage clothing stores, and upscale boutiques.
-We are preparing lunch today in a private sushi making class!
-Sushi is more than just a delicious meal, it is also a large part of the art and history of the country.
-The rest of the afternoon is yours to explore Tokyo as you please.
+Start your day by embracing tranquility and immersing yourself in Japan’s spiritual essence at Meiji Shrine, nestled within a serene forest at the heart of the city.
+After experiencing the shrine’s peaceful ambiance, we’ll journey to the vibrant Harajuku district, a haven for youth pop culture.
+Indulge in a refreshing boba tea as you meander through the bustling streets adorned with cosplay shops, vintage clothing stores, and upscale boutiques.
+The remainder of the afternoon is yours to uncover the wonders of Tokyo at your own pace.
 There is so much to uncover!
 Your guide can help you create a beautiful route to explore solo or with new friends.
 Meals: breakfast, lunch

 TOKYO TO HAKONE